paul-mccormack/RoboShadowAgentDeployment/README.md

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/DSC_Resources.jpg)

-I am going to be using Azure Machine Configuration to deploy the RoboShadow agent to all the Windows server based machines in our environment, both in Azure and on premise via [Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/overview).
+I am going to be using Azure Machine Configuration to deploy the RoboShadow agent to all the Windows server based machines in my environment, both in Azure and on premise via [Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/overview).
 This will not only enable us easily deploy the agent with miminal administrative overhead and easily check for any failures using the policy compliance blade.
 It will also ensure any machines created in the future will get the agent automatically upon deployment.

 In the interest of code reusability I intend to create a script that can easily be repurposed to mass deploy any msi based software package.
 This script will perform steps 1 to 4 listed below.
 I've left steps 5 and 6 out of the automation as there is a lot of flexilbity around where you can assign a policy.
 It could be done at the Management Group scope, a Subscription scope or a Resource Group scope.
 I've assumed the policy definition would be deployed at a Management Group scope as that makes the most sense to me.
 Also creating a remediation task to apply the policy has been left to manual intervention as really you want to go through a change control process before doing that.
 This way you can have everything ready in a published and assigned policy before going through change control.
 The rest of this guide explains the step by step commands the script is running and I'll introduce the resuable script once we get to the end of step 4.